Uncertain about how to structure your literature review? Have a look at this revelatory video by Dr Jodie Salter and the University of Guelph.

 Identify gaps in the literature.

 Write "so what" summary sentences throughout the review to help the reader understand how the sections of your review are relevant to your research.

 Use language to show confidence or caution, as appropriate: e.g. There is clearly a link...
 OR This suggests a possible link...

 Avoid "he/she said...": always name the authors.
 Vary the reporting words.
 See the guide on Academic Voice and Language for more guidance on logic, signposting, reporting words etc.

 State how your literature review has met the review aim(s) outlined in the introduction.

 Summarise and synthesise the main issues/themes that the literature review has presented in relation to your topic area and research questions.

-Underline the gaps identified in the literature.
+If the literature review is part of a dissertation, underline the gaps identified in the literature.
 This provides a rationale for your chosen dissertation topic.